• g2 badge

 Blog content

-Having onsite notifications on a website means you can promote your products on a homepage with a social media-like feed with messages.
+Having an onsite feed on a website means you can promote your products on a homepage with a social media-like feed with messages.

-• They appear as a bell in your website’s header
+• It appears as a bell in your website's header

-• Visitors notice the bell (it has a red circle with the number of unread messages)
+• Visitors notice the bell, which has a red circle with the number of unread messages

 • Visitors click the bell and find the product